 There are all kinds of fun traditions around the celebration of Chinese New Year.
-Aside from the usual buying of new clothes, giving of red envelopes and eating a lot (I mean a lot) with your family and friends, I think I like the more contemporary red underwear tradition the best.
+Alongside from the usual buying of new clothes, giving of red envelopes and eating a lot with your family and friends, there's the more contemporary tradition of wearing red underwear.

 Red Undies for Sale!